Nevada Policy

 Nevada Policy, formerly the Nevada Policy Research Institute, is a private, non-profit, conservative and libertarianleaning think tank based in Las Vegas, Nevada.

-Nevada Policy seeks to promote libertarian causes in Nevada and western United States politics.
+The institute has conducted several investigative research into Nevada government agencies, most notably exposing financial irregularities between the Las Vegas Convention and Visitors Authority and a private marketing firm.
+The organization's research on Nevada tax, fiscal, and education policy has been cited in prominent publications including the Las Vegas Review-Journal and the Wall Street Journal.

 Overview

 Nevada Policy researches education, tax and fiscal policy, and labor issues related to public policy.

 Funding

 Contributors include the Donors Capital Fund and the Cato Institute.

 LVCVA

 On November 30, 2008, the Las Vegas Review Journal published an article regarding some investigative journalism conducted by Nevada Policy on the Las Vegas Convention and Visitors Authority.
-According to Nevada Policy's investigation, it appears the LVCVA has an inappropriate relationship with a private marketing firm, R&R, that has overbilled the LVCVA but the LVCVA has never attempted to recoup these losses.
+According to Nevada Policy's investigation, it appeared the LVCVA had an inappropriate relationship with a private marketing firm, R&R, that overbilled the LVCVA but the LVCVA never attempted to recoup the losses.

 Through public records request Nevada Policy found that the LVCVA not only knew about these irregularities but literally gave R&R the rubber stamp to approve expenditures above $5,000 without any oversight from the LVCVA.

 According to Nevada Policy's vice president, "In the days following the release of this project, multiple private investigators visited the institute's offices requesting our financial statements and claiming to be working for "the other side."
 Some of our board members have been approached with broad hints about retaliation if the institute's look into convention authority financing proceeds."